douden/openlabook/book/Chapter1/Cross_Product.md

 # Cross Product

-:::{tags} Chapter 1
+:::{tags} Vectors, Lines and Planes

-Lines in the Plane <SubSec:LinesAndPlanes:Plane>
+Sec:Vectors
-figure <Fig:LinesAndPlanes:LineInPlane>
+Sec:DotProduct
 :::

 In this section we will look at a specific operation on vectors in $\mathbb{R}^3$.
 This operation is called the _cross product_ and it allows us to construct a vector that is orthogonal to two given vectors.
 We will use this operation in